-Here is where you will find everything Pedal Powered Anthropology has produced on archaeology.
+Here is where you will find everything Everyday Anthropology has produced on archaeology.

 Almost but Not Quite Crazy— a Wee Bit on Cast Iron Repair—Touching on some of the ethical considerations in artifact preservation/conservation, this post goes over cast iron repair, using my own success and failure as examples, as well as considerations to make before deciding whether or not to repair at all.